ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 ```

 The length is 32 because the algorithm is 256 bit.
 Had Bitwarden used a 512 bit algorithm  then lenght would have been 64.

 5000 and then 1 are the number of iterations.

-Now we have the base64 version of the password, double hashed with 2 pbkdf2 functions, that maches the field `keyHash` in Bitwarden data.json
+Now we have the base64 version of the password, that maches the field `keyHash` in Bitwarden data.json

 ## What is next